Picture: field maple tinting. Click here for more autumn colour photos.

 By the time the oaks are at full tint, leaf fall is about over.
 Hazel is the main tree still retaining leaves in the countryside at this time.
 It can start showing some minor flecks of dull yellow foliage as early as the end of August and fairly often does so in September, but generally just remains in this state, thinning slowly and still with a lot of green leaves, until (or a bit beyond) the end of leaf fall.
 It can sometimes produce a brighter yellow at the very end.
 Note the way that individual leaves sometimes turn yellow from the outside edge inwards.
 Once the foliage has gone you can see next year’s catkin buds, which have in fact been there since July.

 Another late survivor is alder, whose leaves never tint and which grows mostly by rivers or in damp places.
-It sheds slowly throughout October and into November, with the occasional tree holding onto a few leaves into December, by which stage they are very hard to spot amid all the cones and catkin buds still on the tree.
+It sheds slowly throughout October and into November, and then inconspicuously dumps the rest of its leaves at the end of leaf fall, with the occasional tree holding onto a few leaves into December, by which stage they are very hard to spot amid all the cones and catkin buds still on the tree.

 One last hardy tree, often overlooked but producing a lovely gold colour when it finally turns, is the larch, the only needle-bearing tree to lose its leaves.
-This only happens at the end of the leaf fall, typically these days in the third or fourth week of November.
+This only happens at the end of the leaf fall, typically these days in the third or fourth week of November (a week earlier in 2019 and 2024).
 Once fallen, the needles make a vibrant orange carpet on the woodland floor.

 More October pages: